UW-GAC/dbgap-organization/setup_dbgap.md

 * match up each phenotype or special file with its corresponding var_report and data_dict file

+* check that all expected consent groups have been downloaded

-* organize raw files using symlinks in the "organized" subdirectory, e.g., /projects/topmed/downloaded_data/dbGaP/phs000007/v27/organized
+* organize raw files using symlinks in the "organized" subdirectory, e.g., `/projects/topmed/downloaded_data/dbGaP/phs000007/v27/organized`

 * print out any files that were not sortable because they didn't match the expected filename conventions.
 These should be inspected to make sure nothing was missed.

+If the script crashes for any reason, you will need to remove the directory it created (e.g., `/projects/topmed/downloaded_data/dbGaP/<phs>/<version>/`) before trying again.